JoseACortes/USDASummer2025/Presentations/Paper_AnMeth/outline.md

 ![Feldspar Spectral Reading By Carbon Level](Figures/DataGeneration/FeldsparSpectralReadingByCarbonLevel.png)

-## 2.5.
+### 2.5.
 Data Convolution

-![Simulated vs Convoluted Data](Figures/DataGeneration/Sim_vs_Convoluted_FeldsparSpectralReadings_Combined.png)

-In the context of spectral analysis, MCNP can be used to simulate the interaction of radiation with soil materials, providing spectrums to analyze.
+In the context of NGSA, MCNP can be used to simulate the interaction of radiation with soil materials, providing spectrums to analyze.
 Linear Convolution is used to quickly predict spectral readings for material mixtures by combining the spectral signatures of individual components.
 This does not account for the complex interactions between materials, but it provides a simplified approach to generate spectral data for analysis.
 The error metric for this convolution method is based on the difference between the simulated spectral readings and the readings obtained from MCNP simulations.
 The effects of convolution as training data on the analysis results will be investigated in the results section.

+![Simulated vs Convoluted Data](Figures/DataGeneration/Sim_vs_Convoluted_FeldsparSpectralReadings_Combined.png)

 ## 3. Analysis Methods of Spectral Readings

-This section explores various spectral analysis methods applied to the simulated spectral readings.
+This section explores various NGSA methods applied to the simulated spectral readings.
 Each method is evaluated for its effectiveness in measuring Carbon levels.
 Error is calculated using mean squared error (MSE) between the predicted and actual carbon levels in the test data.

+### 3.0 Calibration Layer

+All models undergo a calibration process to align their predictions with the carbon measurements.
+This involves a regression model between a key characteristic and the predicted values.
+A linear regression model is used for this purpose.

+The Scipy python package is used for the fitting process [Virtanen et al., 1977], leveraging its curve fitting capabilities to refine the initial parameter estimates.
+All fitting problems are taken as fitting a curve f(x, p0) where p0 are the initial parameters.
+The fitting process iteratively adjusts these parameters to minimize the difference between the predicted and actual values, using a least-squares approach.
+The Levenberg-Marquardt algorithm is employed to optimize the fitting process [Moré 1978].
+When the fitting is bounded, Trust Region Reflective optimization [Branch et al., 1999] is used.

 ### 3.1 Peak Fitting

-Baseline - Peak fitting involves using the least- squares method in identifying and quantifying the baseline and peaks in the spectral data that correspond to specific soil components [Gardner et al., 2011].
+Baseline - Peak fitting involves using the least-squares method in identifying and quantifying the baseline and peaks in the spectral data that correspond to specific soil components [Gardner et al., 2011].
 This method is useful for extracting information about the concentration of individual elements or compounds in the soil.
 For effective peak fitting, the data is filtered to focus on the peak area.

 | Symbol | Description                | Example Function                |
 |--------|----------------------------|---------------------------------|